RangiraDave/AirBnB_clone/README.md

 an online marketplace that connects people who want to rent out their homes with people looking for accommodations in specific locations.

-## console:
+**console**

-console.py is a command interpriter that help interact with the program easly which is very helpful in debuging because it has an easy way of locating where an error may be coming from.
+console.py is a command interpriter that help interact with the program easly which is very helpful in debuging because it has an easy way of locating where an error may be coming from

-### Here is how it works:
+**Here is how it works**
 To start the interpreter,
 ```
 ./console.py